 Here are some common pregnancy symptoms, but be aware that there are other medical conditions that can cause these symptoms.
 If you have been sexually active and experiencing any of these possible pregnancy symptoms, it’s important to get a pregnancy test and talk to someone about your situation.
-The Pregnancy Care Center can provide a free pregnancy test, a free pregnancy ultrasound (in most cases) and a verification of pregnancy that can be used to apply for OHP.
+The Pregnancy Care Center can provide a free pregnancy test, a free pregnancy ultrasound (in most cases) and a verification of pregnancy that can be used to apply for OHP and WIC.

 Are You Experiencing Any of These Common Pregnancy Symptoms?

 - Implantation Bleeding can be one of the earliest pregnancy symptoms.
 About 6-12 days after conception, the embryo implants itself into the uterine wall.
 Some women will experience spotting as well as some cramping.
 Other Explanations: Actual menstruation, altered menstruation, changes in birth control pill (switching brands), infection or abrasion from intercourse.